 Fortunately for me the penny did drop and now I seriously couldn’t contemplate starting the day without breakfast.
 And when I see clients who regularly skip the first meal of the day I am concerned for them.
 So, if you are a breakfast-skipper, I want you to reconsider.

-Coffee and a muffin are not a healthy breakfast!
+Coffee and a donut are not a healthy breakfast!

 The health benefits of eating a good breakfast

 - It is literally breaking the fast which has lasted since your meal the prior evening (which hopefully wasn’t just before you went to bed).
 Overnight your energy stores have been depleted and you need to restock them before starting your day.
 It’s like making sure the car is full of petrol and topping up the oil and water before heading out on a long trip.